-This week we published another new course to Marwood Research called Amibroker CBT Intensive which teaches you how to use the Amibroker custom backtester (CBT).
-The Amibroker CBT can be difficult to grasp at first but it offers the ability to take complete control of the backtesting process, creating your very own backtesting environment.
-This […]
+This week we published another new course to Marwood Research called Amibroker CBT Intensive.
+This class teaches you how to use the Amibroker custom backtester (CBT).
+The Amibroker CBT can be difficult to grasp at first but it offers the ability to take complete control of the backtesting process.
+In other words, you can create […]

 After a big move on a Monday you will often hear traders talk about turnaround Tuesday.
 The concept is very simple.
 When markets start the week in a big way, they will often settle down on Tuesday and put in a decent reversal.
 Looking at the data, we find that there is a small edge […]

 Long time users of Amibroker will know that it’s an excellent software for backtesting, scanning and many other tasks.
 However, automation of trading strategies is not one of it’s strengths.
 Fortunately there’s a new and simple solution which I discovered in a new class called Trading And Investing Automation For Amibroker.
 This solution involves linking […]

 The general advice with trading systems is that you should try to combine multiple trading strategies together in order to get the benefit of diversification.
 Having a suite of profitable trading algorithms means that you can obtain a smoother drawdown and reduce your chance of having a losing day, week, month, year.
 However, is it […]

 A reader asked about trading divergence so I thought I would look into it.
 Searching the web I found many articles that claim divergence trading is an effective way to trade stocks.
 However, there is very little empirical evidence provided.
 In this article we test several different divergence strategies and we compare our results to […]

 The backbone of personal finance is to save more than you spend and invest the proceeds.
 The most common advice is to put your money into cheap index funds each month with a simple allocation split.
 But what if you want to try something more adventurous?
 Index investing may only provide returns of six or […]